 Because the Board believes that students, staff members, and visitors are entitled to function in a safe school environment, students are required to report knowledge of dangerous weapons or threats of violence to the principal.
-Failure to report such knowledge may subject the student to discipline.

 8. Purposely setting a fire